Do I need to submit a Notice of Project?

 Asbestos, lead, or other hazardous substances

-If your construction project involves work with or in proximity to hazardous substances, including asbestos, lead, mould, radiation, or other biological or chemical agents that may expose workers to a significant risk of occupational disease, you generally need to file a Notice of Project – Asbestos, lead, or other similar exposure work activity (NOP-A).
+If your construction project involves work with or in proximity to hazardous substances, including asbestos, lead, mould, radiation, or other biological or chemical agents that may expose workers to a significant risk of occupational disease, you generally need to file a Notice of Project (Hazardous substances) (NOP-H).

 If your project involves silviculture, cutting down trees that measure greater than 15cm (6") diameter at 30cm (12"), OR constructing access routes to forestry sites, AND the work is expected to last more than 5 working days, you need to file a Notice of Project – Forestry (NOP-F).